altfatterz/altfatterz.github.io/_posts/2017-06-09-publishing-domain-events-from-aggregate-roots.md

 }
 ```

-The method annotated with `@DomainEvents` will be called if one of the `save()` methods of a Spring Data repository is called.
+The method annotated with `@DomainEvents` will be called if one of the `save()` methods of the Spring Data repository is called.
 The method can return a single event instance or a collection of events and cannot have any arguments.
 After all events have been published a method annotated with `@AfterDomainEventsPublication` is called.

 Spring Data Commons provides a convenient base class (`AbstractAggregateRoot`) to help to register domain events and is using the publication mechanism implied by `@DomainEvents` and `@AfterDomainEventsPublication`